anaconda-graveyard/conda-concourse-ci/README.rst

 The basic concept for where and how to use c3i is based around repositories of recipes.
 These repositories must live on the concourse instance which is being used for CI, but can be clones or mirrors of other git repos (github?)

-This tool does not care if recipes are actual folders, or git submodules.
-In such a repository, run the ``c3i bootstrap`` command to create skeleton configuration files.
-From here:

-    - set your passwords and access keys in config/config.yml
-    - edit target build and test platforms in config/*_platforms.d.
-Note that 'connector' key is optional.
-    - edit config/versions.yml to your liking.
-Defaults should work out of the box.
-    - Finally, submit this configuration with 'c3i submit'

 The configuration you submit creates a pipeline that monitors your specified git recipe repository.
 When new commits come in, it triggers c3i to examine repository changes.  c3i writes the updated plan for these